-- Tornado or High Wind - The committee identified the following hazards as their highest priority, based on probability, warning time, geographic impacts, property damage, and other concerns: Severe Lightning Storm Severe Winter Storm - For each high-vulnerability hazard type, the committee described previous occurrences and extent, current vulnerability, future probability, and identified mitigation goals and actions.
+For each high-vulnerability hazard type, the committee described previous occurrences and extent, current vulnerability, future probability, and identified mitigation goals and actions.

-Leicester Local Hazard Mitigation Plan 2023 Executive Summary The Town of Leicester began work on updating its All-Hazards Mitigation Plan in 2022 and town officials and citizens met in 2023 to conduct a hazards inventory and risk assessment matrix, identify locations where hazards are known to the community, and identify potential damage and the effects of potential power outages.
-Hazardous Materials Protect the health and safety of residents, and ensure that highway Truck Accident improvements result in safer conditions to reduce the potential for transportation accidents.
+Identified Hazard Primary Mitigation Goal(s) Severe Windstorm Reduce overall vulnerability of residents and property to direct damage and the effects of potential power outages.
+Hazardous Materials Protect the health and safety of residents, and ensure that highway and Truck or Rail Accident railroad improvements result in safer conditions to reduce the potential for transportation accidents.
 Severe Lightning Storm Protect the health and safety of residents and critical infrastructure.
-Severe Winter Storm (Ice and/or Snow) Ensure that essential services can function during and after winter storm events and minimize potential resulting power outages to reduce vulnerability of residents.
+Sovere Winter Storm Ensure that essential services can function during and after winter (Joe and/or Snow) storm events and minimize potential resulting power outages to (Ice and/or Show) reduce vulnerability of residents.
 Invasive Species Reduce the introduction and spread of invasive species in order to protect the health of residents.
 Hail Storm Reduce overall vulnerability of residents and property to direct damage Tornado or High Wind Reduce overall vulnerability of residents and property to direct damage and the effects of potential power outages.
 Severe Cold Reduce resident's exposures to extreme cold conditions and ensure that residents have the knowledge and ability to protect themselves.
-Infectious Disease Outbreak Protect the health and safety of the public.
-Fluvial Erosion Protect the health and safety of residents and critical infrastructure.
+Infectious Disease Protect the health and safety of the public Outbreak Fluvial Erosion Protect the health and safety of residents and critical infrastructure.